 Many different types of traumatic incidents can cause vertigo, including:

-Many people may not know where to turn when vertigo symptoms arise, and many common treatment options provide only a temporary solution.
+Many people may not know where to turn when vertigo symptoms arise, and many common relief options provide only a temporary solution.

 To learn more about the connection between head and neck injuries and vertigo download our complimentary e-book How to Naturally Relieve Vertigo without Drugs by clicking the image below.